jackiehjm/stx-docs/doc/source/backup/kubernetes/restoring-starlingx-system-data-and-storage.rst

             $ system application-apply platform-integ-apps

    #.
 Delete completely and reapply all the applications that have
-       persistent volumes (WRO or custom apps).
-For example for WRO, run the following commands
+       persistent volumes (OpenStack or custom apps).
+For example for OpenStack, run the following commands

        .. parsed-literal::